stacywebb/Jibo/README.md

 # Jibo

-Collection of my JIBO related files.
-SDK, State Machine, Dev Packages.
+Collection of all of the various JIBO related files I have.
+Including SDK, Dev, Tools, Service Framework, State Machine, Client Framework and OS.